ipvm-wg/homestar/CONTRIBUTING.md

 	- You can learn more about cloning repositories [here][git-clone].

  6. **Build** the project
-    - For a detailed look on how to build ipvm look at our [README file](./README.md).
+    - For a detailed look on how to build homestar look at our [README file](./README.md).

  7. **Start writing** your code